 Handlers must pick up their dog’s waste.
 Up to three dogs per handler are allowed in the off-leash area at one time.
 Any animal exhibiting aggressive behavior must be removed immediately.

-Edgerton residents are allowed to keep chickens.
-A special permit from the city governing body is required prior to obtaining any chickens.
+Edgerton residents are allowed to keep backyard chickens.
+A special urban chicken permit is required prior to obtaining any chickens.

 Up to six female chickens are allowed on residential properties.
-Roosters are not permitted.
+Roosters are not permitted on properties under one acre.
 The chickens must be kept in a clean, safe coop that is approved by the City’s building inspector.
 See the full regulations under the Municipal Code here.